*Credits for the artwork go to Halycon450*

 Ragna wasn’t sure how long it took for her to become aware of herself.
 It might have been minutes, or might have been hours.
 The rain was gone, and the fire extinguished.
 A full moon shined with all its might.
 Cuts, bruises, burns wetness, and dirt – all had disappeared.
-It was as if the night had never happened in the first place.

 That was not exactly true.